OfficeDev/teams-toolkit-samples/intelligent-data-chart-generator/README.md

 1. Open Teams Toolkit in Visual Studio Code, and sign in your Azure account by clicking the `Sign in to Azure` in the `ACCOUNTS` section from sidebar.
 2. After you signed in, select a subscription under your account.
 The Teams Toolkit will use this subscription to provision Azure resources to host you app.
-3. Update the `.env.dev.user` file to add your Azure Open AI and Azure SQL configurations.
+3. Update the `.env.dev.user` file to add your Azure OpenAI and Azure SQL configurations.
 4. Open the Teams Toolkit and click `Provision` in the `LIFECYCLE` section.
 Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Provision` command.
 5. Open the Teams Toolkit and click `Deploy` in the `LIFECYCLE` section.
 Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Deploy` command.